2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 The energy shock in the Middle East is the latest catalyst in a series of shocks pushing inflation's floor higher and potentially complicating the path for central banks."* J.P.

-T. Rowe Price's June 2026 Midyear Market Outlook describes the H1 2026 macro regime as defined by *"geopolitical conflict, energy shocks, sticky inflation, and shifting supply chains"* — all of which have tested markets even as AI investment and strong U.S. growth have provided offsetting support.
+T. Rowe Price's 2026 Global Market Outlook describes the H1 2026 macro regime as defined by *"geopolitical conflict, energy shocks, sticky inflation, and shifting supply chains"* — all of which have tested markets even as AI investment and strong U.S. growth have provided offsetting support.

 The asymmetry of this dynamic is dangerous: the supports (AI capex, corporate earnings) are cyclically sensitive, while the headwinds (inflation floor, Strait of Hormuz disruption, China's sweeping rare-earth export restrictions announced in late June 2026) are structurally embedded.